Anders-Lundervold/speed_calculation/README.md

 All results can be found in the **results** folder.

-'speed_comparison_tracked_data.xlsx' contains the speed of timing gates, and the two methods used in python.
+`speed_comparison_tracked_data.xlsx` contains the speed of timing gates, and the two methods used in python.

-the two excel files named '..._bland_altman.xlsx' is used to plot the Bland-Altman plots.
+the two excel files named `..._bland_altman.xlsx` is used to plot the Bland-Altman plots.

 Under the folder **graphs** you can find the Blant-Altman plots.